NitishPal2013/studenthelpdesk/README.md

 # studenthelpdesk

-This project is the vision to provide the knowlwdge from a student to a student.
+This project is the vision to provide the knowledge from a student to a student.